LinkedIn vs Facebook for Business: Platform Comparison

 CPL Comparison

 According to industry benchmarks, Meta Ads generate 2-3x lower CPL, making them ideal for top-of-funnel demand generation.
-However, CPL alone doesn't tell the full story.
+However, understanding how much LinkedIn ads cost in relation to lead quality provides crucial context—CPL alone doesn't tell the full story.

 Cost Per Qualified Lead